amraboelela/iOS-GuideBlocks/Sources/GuideBlocks/FancyAnnouncement/README.md

 1. Create an account at [Contextual Dashboard](https://dashboard.contextu.al/ "Contextual Dashboard").
 2. Install the Contextual SDK following the instructions for IOS or Android.
 3. Add `import GuideBlocks` usually in your AppDelegate.swift
-4. Copy-Paste the instantiation of the Guide Component AFTER the Contextual SDK registration. e.g `Contextual.sharedInstance().registerGuideBlock(FancyAnnouncementGuide(), forKey: "FancyAnnouncementGuide")`
+4. Copy-Paste the instantiation of the Guide Component AFTER the Contextual SDK registration. e.g `Contextual.sharedInstance().registerGuideBlock(FancyAnnouncementGuide(), forKey: "FancyAnnouncement")`
 5. Build your App and Run it on a phone or simulator
 6. Go to the Dashboard and create a guide:
  * Use this [video]( https://vimeo.com/863886653#t=0m58s "Another Guide Creation How-to") to see the steps